 #draconic, irc.draconic.com.
 Draconic also has a web-based chat .

 Generally: not recommended.

 The #otherkin tag mostly ranges from toxic to useless and I would not recommend looking through it unless you like tormenting yourself.
-Even blocking every jerkface who comes into #otherkin just to troll or bash doesn't do much; my block list grew to over 2600 accounts that way (that's right, anywhere from 2000-2600 individual human beings who thought that particular use of their time was a good idea) before I gave up tracking the tag.
+Even blocking every jerkface who comes into #otherkin just to troll or bash doesn't do much; my block list grew to over 2600 accounts that way before I gave up tracking the tag.
+(That's right; anywhere from, say, 2000 up to 2600 individual human beings who thought that particular use of their time was a good idea.)
 You might have slightly better luck in type-specific tags like #elfkin or #faekin, but don't hold your breath.
 I also don't recommend bothering with any of the so-called "secret" or "safe" tags that people try to launch now and again.

 In any case Tumblr has huge shortcomings when it comes to community discussion, since "reblogging" is a weak replacement for direct replies and is hard for other people to follow without special effort; forget threaded or collocated conversation like in email or a message board or journal community.

 Also, it is frustrating to me as non-animal-kin that the "otherkin" population there is dominated by animal-kin and therians.
 I agree that therians can be considered a kind of otherkin in the broad sense of being non-human, and there is definitely community history of some folk moving in both circles, but it makes it hard to find the mythic types, because animal folks have always been more populous overall than mythics.
 I would love to see more elves, faery, and sidhe over there.
 (I begin to see the need for a more-specific term like "faeborn" or "mythic" to desginate exactly this category of mythical-magical folk...)